adazarz/automation_project/README.md

 If there are big differences in invoice numbers lengths, it will elaborate the shorter endings in order to avoid filtering out unnecessary invoices:

-For detail: 22222/23/24/25
+For detail written in such a way: 22222/23/24/25

 <img width="779" height="128" alt="image" src="https://github.com/user-attachments/assets/4a759282-1fa6-47fe-8a29-db73dd3ce570" />

-The program uses clipboard to paste the invoice numbers into filtering window in SAP fbl5n, so be ware of using copy/paste during the program work.
+The program uses clipboard to paste the invoice numbers into filtering window in the ERP system, so be ware of using copy/paste during the program work.

 <img width="1090" height="322" alt="image" src="https://github.com/user-attachments/assets/cef66560-78c0-4cc8-9936-f8507a024cb6" />